outreach and service

 girls talk math - engaging girls through math media

 Girls Talk Math is a two-week-long day camp hosted at the University of North Carolina at Chapel Hill.
-The program is available to rising 9th through 12th graders who identify as girls in the Research Triangle area of North Carolina who are interested in exploring challenging math problems that go beyond the high school curriculum.
-The program is free for all attendees and it is funded through the Mathematical Association of America Tensor Women and Mathematics grant.
+The program is available to rising 9th through 12th graders identifying as female or from an underrepresented gender in the Research Triangle area of North Carolina who are interested in exploring challenging math problems that go beyond the high school curriculum.
+The program is free for all attendees; for the first three years, it has been funded through the Mathematical Association of America Tensor Women and Mathematics grant.

-Together with Katrina Morgan (fellow PhD candidate in Mathematics), we have founded, organized, and ran the camp starting in June 2016.
-In June 2017 the second run of the camp hosted 35 students.
+Together with Katrina Morgan (PhD candidate in Mathematics at UNC), we have founded, organized, and ran the camp starting in June 2016.
+In July 2018 the camp hosted 39 students at UNC and Girls Talk Math UMD, a sister camp at the University of Maryland at College Park, had its first run.

 Association for Women in Mathematics chapter at unc - chapel Hill